-Figure 2: Atlantic City Casino Parking Supply, January 2009 to March 2018
+Figure 2: Atlantic City Casino Parking Supply, January 2010 to June 2018

 In mid-January 2014, the Atlantic Club closed, reducing the supply by 862 daily parking spaces and the monthly total to 1.4 million for February 2014, down 17% from February 2013.
 Three more casinos closed in September of 2014; the Showboat and Revel, both at the beginning of the month, followed by Trump Plaza in mid-September.
 The impact of these three closures further reduced the daily parking spaces available at casino hotels in Atlantic City by 2.6 thousand, 3.4 thousand and 7.6 thousand respectively.
 An additional 6.3 thousand spaces were closed in October of 2016 with the closure of the Taj Mahal.
-The most recent monthly supply figures for casino parking spaces in Atlantic City indicate there were 0.9 million available parking spaces in March 2018.
+The most recent monthly supply figures for casino parking spaces in Atlantic City indicate there were 0.9 million available parking spaces in June 2018, which includes three days of the Hard Rock Casino Hotels (5 thousand) as well as the Ocean Resort Casinos (3.3 thousand) parking space additions.